-In limited instances, Swiss law allows for groups to file joint action.
-Such group actions are, however, not a particularly useful tool in the context of securities litigation.
+In limited instances, Swiss law allows for groups to file a joint action.
+These group actions are, however, not a particularly useful tool in the context of securities litigation.
 For example, the CCP extends the right to file group actions only to associations and other organisations of national or regional importance that are authorised by their articles of association to protect the interests of a certain group of individuals.
-Further, such organisations may bring an action only for a violation of personality rights of the members of such group, and the group may not sue for damages.
+Further, these organisations may bring an action only for a violation of personality rights of the members of this group, and the group may not sue for damages.